 Clare uses craft to inspire children to think creatively and positively about food and nature.
 She loves to encourage children to use their imagination to create great masterpieces that can be brought home or displayed as garden art in our community gardens.
 Craft helps to boost flexibility, increase fine motor co-ordination as well as self-esteem and is great fun.

-Catherine loves to grow food, having retrained as a Horticulturist at Sparsholt College after a corporate career, she set up Inspero in 2012 to help children and families embrace healthy foods.
+Catherine loves to grow food, having retrained as a Horticulturist at Sparsholt College after a corporate career, she set up Inspero in 2012 to help children and families embrace healthy foods and the outdoors.

-“Inspired by my mother, I have always had a love of gardening and plants since I was very young.
+“Inspired by my mother, I have always had a love of gardening, nature and plants since I was very young.
 Food is such an important part of our lives and teaching the younger generation about healthy foods and the benefits is critical in our society today.”

 “I’ve been working with the team at Inspero for the past year, and have enjoyed every moment.
 It’s not just about teaching the children how to cook; it’s about teaching them about food, and the enjoyment of it.
 That’s the key.